LouieOHagan/CI-Milestone1-Project/README.md

 - Add small border radius to border for text input fields.
 - Add paw prints in between social icons and newsletter section on footer.
 - Put library code (eg bootstrap css file) in library folder so site not dependent on external sources.
+- Add custom alt attribute to all images that arent embedded in css
 ###### Last Updated: 17:39pm GMT - 02/20/20

 ### Features Left to Implement